znibb/docker-servarr/README.md

 ## 2. Application setup
 Services are set up to use Authentik for authentication, if that's not preferable simply comment out the middleware lables from each service

+Recent versions **require** that you use authentication.
+If you don't care for authentication when accessing the services locally you can no longer skip authentication.
+You can however setup authentication initially and then enter the respective containers with `docker exec -it <service> bash` and open the config file with `vi /config/config.xml`.
+Change the `AuthenticationMethod` tag to `External` and restart the container.

 ### 2.1.
 Prowlarr
-1. Log into prowlarr (Set up user//pass if first time logging in)
+1. Log into prowlarr (Set up user//pass if first time logging in, use `Forms`)
 1. Settings->Indexers, add FlareSolverr
     1. Tags: flaresolverr
     1. Host: http://flaresolverr:8191
 1. Indexers->Add Indexer, select your indexers of choice but make sure to add `flaresolverr` tag to them

 ### 2.2.
 Sonarr
-1. Log into Sonarr (Set up user//pass if first time logging in)
+1. Log into Sonarr (Set up user//pass if first time logging in, use `Forms`)
 1. Settings->General, copy API Key
 1. Back to Prowlarr
 1. Settings->Apps, Add Application->Sonarr